llord1/llord1.github.io/00-Outline.md

 1. David Frank's 2001 Kwéyòl language list of 'vocabulary of unknown origin'.

 2. Cross-lingual data resources from relevant main lexifier languages via publicly available parallel texts (relevant public dictionaries and public text resources such as Tatoeba, etc.)

+Current progress is as follows:

+Language detection tool comparison is underway, as well as cross-lingual analysis; these should directly feed into addressing concerns about the list of 'vocabulary of unknown origin' and semantic similarity investigations.

 Project 3: (partially completed)